Mustafa Al-Kadhimi: Biography

 Al-Kadhimi was born in Baghdad in 1964 to Abdul Latif, who was born in Al-Shatrah, a town in southern Iraq, located northeast of Nasiriyah.
 He later migrated from Nasiriyah to Baghdad as a student.
 Around 1963, Abdul Latif relocated the family to Baghdad, where he later worked as a technical supervisor at Baghdad International Airport.
 He was also active in politics, representing the National Democratic Party in Shatrah.

 Al-Kadhimi was a vocal opponent of the regime of Saddam Hussein.
 He left Iraq in 1985 and lived in exile in Iran then Germany, before settling in the United Kingdom, where he worked as a journalist human rights activist.
 He eventually became a citizen of the UK.

 After the 2003 American-led invasion of Iraq, al-Kadhimi returned to Iraq and cofounded the Iraqi Media Network.
 He then served as executive director of the Iraq Memory Foundation from 2003 to 2010, an organization dedicated to documenting the crimes of Saddam Hussein's Ba'athist regime.

 From 2010 to 2013, al-Kadhimi served as the editor-in-chief of Newsweek Iraq.
 Between 2013 to 2016, he was a columnist and an editor of the Iraqi version of Al-Monitor where he wrote extensively on Iraqi politics, governance reform, democracy, and human rights issues.
 He has also published a number of books and studies.

 In 2012 al-Kadhimi achieved a Bachelors Degree in law from Al-Turath University in Baghdad.
 He was responsible for reforming the Iraqi National Intelligence Service (INIS) to be more effective and to meet international standards.
 He oversaw ending the politicization of intelligence action, implementing advanced methods to intelligence gathering and analysis, and setting priorities to broaden the scope of the work of the National Intelligence Service.
 Under his leadership, the agency expanded its remit, particularly in counter-terrorism, both internally and abroad, playing a vital role in Iraq's fight against ISIL, also known as Daesh.
 During his tenure, he established links with scores of countries and bureaus working within the US-led federation against ISIL.
+In October 2021, during al-Kadhimi's tenure, the INIS conducted what he described as a "complex external operation" that led to the capture of Sami Jasim al-Jaburi, identified by Iraqi and US authorities as a senior Islamic State figure in charge of the group's finances.

-Al-Kadhimi and Haider al-Abadi went to Riyadh in 2017.
-Al-Kadhimi made headlines when he was seen in a long embrace with Mohammed bin Salman.
+In 2017, during a rare visit to Riyadh alongside Haider al-Abadi, al-Kadhimi was seen in a long embrace with Saudi Crown Prince Mohammed bin Salman, drawing regional attention to the close rapport between the two men.